Achillea filipendulina

 Achillea filipendulina, the yarrow, fernleaf yarrow, milfoil, or nosebleed, is an Asian species of flowering plant in the sunflower family.

 Description

-A herbaceous perennial, it grows 4 ft high, with fern-like foliage.
+A herbaceous perennial, the plant grows 4 ft high, with fern-like foliage.
 The leaves are linear, pinnate, lobed and serrated, hairy and rough.

 The flowers are arranged in corymbs, or panicles, of a complex character; they are very large, often 5 in across.
 The smaller corymbs are arched or convex, causing the cluster or compound corymb to present an uneven surface.
-In the species the small flowers are of rich 'old gold' yellow colour, and are very rigid, almost hard.
+The small flowers are of rich 'old gold' yellow colour, and are very rigid, almost hard.
 The flowering period is mid to late summer.

 Distribution and habitat

-It is native to central and southwestern Asia (Kazakhstan, Afghanistan, Pakistan, Iran, Iraq, Turkey, Caucasus).
+The species is native to central and southwestern Asia (Kazakhstan, Afghanistan, Pakistan, Iran, Iraq, Turkey, Caucasus).
 It is also naturalized in parts of Europe and North America.

 Cultivation

 Achillea filipendulina is cultivated in temperate regions as a flowering ornamental plant.
 Ordinary garden loam and other soils support its growth.
 It is best grown in full sun, and is drought tolerant when established.
 Propagation is by seed or root division in spring.